How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 We offer you to watch a video on the topic of the article.

-Unfortunately, it is not always possible to spend the entire period of pregnancy without illness.
-Sometimes, a decrease in immunity makes itself felt, and the body cannot provide proper resistance to viruses and bacteria.
-One of the most unpleasant diseases is considered to be angina.
+Unfortunately, it is not always possible to spend the entire pregnancy period without illness.
+Sometimes, a decrease in immunity makes itself felt, and the body cannot provide adequate resistance to viruses and bacteria.
+Sore throat is considered one of the most unpleasant diseases.

-Treatment of angina during pregnancy is associated with many nuances, in particular, a particularly scrupulous approach to the choice of antibiotic is required, if necessary, take the drug of this group.
+Treatment of sore throat during pregnancy is associated with many nuances, in particular, a particularly scrupulous approach to choosing an antibiotic is required, and if necessary, taking a drug from this group.

-Where does angina come from in a pregnant woman?
+Where does sore throat come from in a pregnant woman?

-The cause of inflammation of the tonsils will always happen a bacterium or virus.
-Reduced, against the background of pregnancy, immunity does not cope with protective functions and, as a result, a disease occurs.
+The cause of inflammation of the tonsils is always a bacteria or virus.
+Reduced immunity during pregnancy cannot cope with protective functions and, as a result, illness occurs.

 1. streptococci or staphylococci (bacterial or purulent);